kscheltema/100-days-of-code/log.md

   ### Day 28: July 24, 2022
   **Today's Progress:** I am finally done reading and making notes on the PuTTY documents, Chapter 8, 9 and 10.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+ ### Day 29: July 25, 2022
+ **Today's Progress:** Having played around with BPuTTY and the Digital Ocean server, the droplet I have see how to not establish a connection.
+Now everything has to be reestablished.
+  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.